 In a food processor, puree 1 peeled, diced English cucumber, 2 sliced green onions, chopped fresh dill, and chopped fresh parsley.
-Add this cucumber mixture, along with the lemon juice and salt, to the yogurt mixture in the large bowl; whisk to combine.
-(Note: if you do not have a food processor, you can put the above ingredients in a blender and puree them all together–your blender will be pretty full, so you may want to blend it in 2 batches; after blending, pour mixture back into your large bowl).
+Add this cucumber mixture, along with the lemon juice, salt, and garlic powder (or minced garlic) to the yogurt mixture in the large bowl; whisk to combine.
+(Note: if you do not have a food processor, you can put the above ingredients in a blender and puree them all together—your blender will be pretty full, so you may want to blend it in 2 batches; after blending, pour mixture back into your large bowl).

 Stir in the other peeled, diced English cucumber and the other 2 diced sliced green onions, mixing well to evenly distribute ingredients.
 Refrigerate for 1 hour, then serve in bowls and garnish with chopped fresh dill and croutons.

 Light summer meals like this are perfect for those really hot days.
-You can use regular cucumbers in this recipe, too, if you’re growing them in your garden–it would be a great way to use them!
-I would think maybe 4-6 small or 3-4 medium cukes would be equivalent to 2 English cucumbers–that’s just an estimate!
+You can use regular cucumbers in this recipe, too, if you’re growing them in your garden, it would be a great way to use them!
+I would think maybe 4 to 6 small or 3 t o 4 medium cukes would be equivalent to 2 English cucumbers—that’s just a guess!